Fun with Windows XP

 • 4.
 WinUpdates by KainiaKaria

 • This person has collected a vast amount of Updates.
 For Windows XP download WinUpdates_95-XP part 1 to 5.
 Unpack and run it with any XP ISO program (I use UltraISO personally).
 This is not only very useful, but obligatory to run a lot of software.
 Especially the NET Framework 3.5 version as an offline installer was difficult for me to find, this pack also resolves that of course.
 There may be some other interesting stuff for you in there too.
 For just the updates, since the compartmentalization is annoying, I allowed myself to rip and re-upload part 1-5 together for your convenience .
-I also created a folder called "Order of Operations".
-Just open "README_Instructions" and install everything in the order it says (~3GB large!).
+Just open "README_Instructions" and install everything in the order it says (~1.5GB large!).
 Enjoy!

 I also can't end this list without this honorable mention: Supermium Browser.
 This browser with a funny name looks promising and should be XP compatible, however it didn't work on my machine.
 The dev seems super based — UBlock actually works with this browser.
 That is enough to convince me!
 I will definitiely try giving this another shot when a new update comes out.
 Check out their website to look at what this browser has to offer!